Showing posts with label Fiction. Show all posts

 He'd run from one certain death to another, and his chances of finding the Rangers were as good a finding a teardrop in the ocean.
 He hadn't seen a footprint in days, and he feared the silence and darkness and dead trees would swallow him...

 Author James then jumps 70 years into the future to introduces a man named Jaime Sonoro.
-Jaime, a renown actor and singer, is living a comfortabl life with his family when he is given an ancient, moldy book describing the long, dark history of the Sonoro family, a name he shares but knows nothing about his history.
-He reads of iron-fisted rulers, men who flaunt humanity and the law to amass their fortune.
-But he also reads of the curse that trails this (his?) family in the form of bad luck.
-He also meets a mysterious figure, Remedio, who seems to know more about the family and their fateful lives.
+Jaime, a renown actor and singer, is living a comfortabl life with his family until he is given an ancient, moldy book.
+It describes the long, dark history of the Sonoro family, a name Jaime shares but knows nothing about its history.

 He saw, for the barest second, malice in Remedio's eyes, a bright white flame that was gone as soon as Jaime was aware of having see it, if he had seen it.